Voice from the Stone: Production

 Principal photography on the film began in Italy in November 2014, and concluded on December 23, 2014.
-The film was shot on location in Tuscany, Lazio and at Cinecittà studios in Rome.
+The film was shot on location in Tuscany, Lazio, and at Cinecittà studios in Rome.

-In September 2015, it was revealed that Evanescence singer Amy Lee would be composing and singing the song for the closing credits of the film.
-The song was recorded at California's Skywalker Ranch and Lee filmed a video to accompany it with the Voice from the Stone crew on location in Tuscany.
-In October, she revealed that the song would be called "Speak to Me".
+In August 2015, it was revealed that Evanescence singer Amy Lee would be composing and singing the song for the closing credits of the film.
+The song, titled "Speak to Me", was recorded at California's Skywalker Ranch, and was released on March 17, 2017.
+Lee filmed a video to accompany it with the Voice from the Stone crew on location in Tuscany.

-On April 11, 2016, Lee released a short clip containing a snippet of the song's piano instrumental as well as behind the scenes footage of its recording at Skywalker Ranch.

 Reception

-Critical response

-On Rotten Tomatoes, the film has an approval rating of 38% based on 26 reviews, with an average rating of 5.49/10.
-On Metacritic the film has a score of 42 out of 100 based on reviews from 7 critics, indicating "mixed or average reviews".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 38% based on 24 reviews, with an average rating of 5.5/10.
+The website's critics consensus reads, "Voice from the Stone strands some solid performances in a would-be thriller distinctly devoid of spine-tingling moments."
+On Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the film received an average score of 42, based on reviews from 7 critics, indicating "mixed or average" reviews.